roxk/idlgen/README.md

 1. Authored type must define all of their methods in .cpp files, due to [bootstrapping](#Bootstrapping-idlgen).
 2. To speed up generation, idlgen does little to no check on whether what you write is correct.
 Most errors will only surface as idl error.
 3. Since static reflection is currently only supported in gcc, the library actually ships a complete gcc toolchain, which adds significantly to nuget size.
-4. We have to pay pch.h compilation penalty twice (once in msvc, once in gcc).
+4. Compile time cannot be improved by pch.h.
+The only way to improve compile time is the usual C++/WinRT tricks: forward declaring type, include only the `.0.h` header, and so on.
 This and the above limitation can be removed once MVSC supports static reflection and all required constexpr machinary.

 ### XAML Related Limitation

 XAML Compiler can NOT work with header file that doesn't have ordinary `.h` extension.
 Do NOT in order to setup `IdlGenCppInclude=*.author.h` change extension to e.g.`.author.h`.
-If you want to use wildcard, you can put all your authored type in a specific folder and specify `IdlGenCppInclude=author\*.h`.
+If you want to use wildcard in `IdlGenCppInclude`, you can put all your authored type in a specific folder, e.g. `\author`, and specify `IdlGenCppInclude=author\*.h`.

 ## Generate IDL for Only One Header